IBM/kar-apps/README.md

 ```
 ### GUI

-The Reefer Application implements SPA (Single Page Application) design where all
+The Reefer Application GUI is implemented with Angular 9 using SPA (Single Page Application) design where all
 HTML, Javascript, and CSS code is fetched by the browser in a single page load to
 improve user experience.
 The application offers five distinct views